matchmore/tech-blog/20180321/README.md

-# From 0 to Match - Set Up Everything with Apple Xcode
+# First mobile app with Matchmore

 In this post, I will go through setting up an iOS application with Matchmore SDK, from registration on the portal to obtaining a match.

 Matchmore SDK is distributed with cocoapods.
-It is `pod 'AlpsSDK', '~> 0.6'`, to install cocoapods I can execute in terminal:
+It is `pod 'AlpsSDK', '~> 0.6'`, to install cocoapods execute in terminal:
 ```
 sudo gem install cocoapods
 ```

-What I have to do is create a new application on developer portal and obtain API key that I will later use in SDK.
+Now lets create new application on developer portal and obtain API key that we will later use in SDK.
-After loging in / registering I do:
+After loging in (you can register for free) I do:

 ![alt text](https://raw.githubusercontent.com/matchmore/tech-blog/post/match-setup/20180321/img/create-app.gif "create app")

-Then I create new iOS single view swift application in Xcode after that I close Xcode go to main application directory with terminal (in this case my-app) and execute `pod init` which creates `Podfile` file.
-To add AlpsSDK to my application, I have to add `pod 'AlpsSDK', '~> 0.6'` to `Podfile`
+Then create new iOS single view application in Xcode (select swift as laguage) after that close Xcode and go to main application directory with terminal (in this case my-app) and execute `pod init` which creates `Podfile` file.
+To add AlpsSDK to application, add `pod 'AlpsSDK', '~> 0.6'` to `Podfile`

 After the edit, it may look like this
 ```